rock-the-prototype/dsl-docs/README.md

 Many public digitalization projects in Germany and Europe have demonstrated the limits of fragmented, incompatible, and non-auditable infrastructures — both technically and in terms of public trust and acceptance.

 Following [**Auguste Kerkhoffs’ principle**](https://rock-the-prototype.com/en/cryptography/kerckhoff-principle/) — that security must rely on transparent, verifiable systems rather than obscurity — this project applies the same logic to **requirements engineering**.
 Software systems that govern public or regulated domains must be **traceable, testable, and independently auditable** from the first requirement onward.

+**Security by Design**
+The DSL enforces strict input handling and deterministic validation to prevent injection, ambiguity, or unintended code execution.
+Because the DSL treats all inputs as pure data—never executable logic—it eliminates entire classes of vulnerabilities such as XSS, RCE, and parser confusion attacks.
+This aligns with Auguste Kerkhoffs’ principle: security emerges from transparency and verifiability, not obscurity.

 ### Why a DSL for Requirements?